moulbn/Introduction-to-Machine-Learning/README.md

 This is a first.

-Initiation to multiple Machine Learning models:
+Initiation to multiple Machine Learning models on a credit card subscription dataset:
  - Logistic Regression (Lasso/Ridge)
  - Discriminant Analysis
  - K-Nearest Neighbours